 Thank you for your interest in SENIOR WIRE, the nation's leading syndication of news, information and features for mature market publications.
-Over 50 papers nationwide (also in Canada and India)currently pick up stories from SENIOR WIRE; some may use only one item per month, others may pick up a dozen stories.
+Over 50 papers nationwide and in Canada currently pick up stories from SENIOR WIRE; some may use only one item per month, others may pick up a dozen or more.
 Click here for a sample editorial budget.

-We are currently looking for the following material: (750 words is optimum length unless otherwise specified that longer pieces are acceptable.)
+We are currently looking for the following material as well as your own original ideas.
+750 words is optimum length unless otherwise specified.

 * Seasonal features, especially those with a nostalgic angle (750-1000 words).
-For example, a poignant memory of Christmas in the Depression, a special Valentine's remembrance from World War II, a humorous Halloween prank.
+For example, a poignant memory of Christmas, a special Valentine's remembrance, a humorous Halloween prank.

-* Personal travel experiences, photos are highly recommended (1000 words).
-These should be first-person accounts of your own experience as an older traveler, accompanied by specific information such as further sources for information, prices, etc. We are not interested in destination travel pieces without a distinct, personal, senior tie-in.
+* Personal travel experiences, photos are highly recommended (up to 1000 words).
+These are best as first-person accounts of your own experience as an older traveler, accompanied by specific information such as further sources for information, prices, etc. We are not interested in destination travel pieces without a distinct, personal, senior tie-in or that you have queried and been accepted.

 * Essays -- either personal reflections on aging, family, contemporary life, etc., or thoughtful commentary on current events.